Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 Server-side handling with Astro

-With Astro, you can access uploaded files using:
+With Astro, access uploaded files with:

 const formData = await Astro.request.formData()